vladbasin/algos/docs/classes/Heap.md

 > **add**(`entry`): `void`

-Adds a new value to the heap and maintains the heap property.
+Adds a new entry to the heap and maintains heap property.

 #### Parameters

 • **entry**: `THeapEntry`

-The entry to be added to the heap.
+The entry to add

 #### Returns